Home Aviation Private Jet Cost Per Hour

 The most frequently chartered category in the world

 The Phenom 300E has been the best-selling business jet globally for several consecutive years.
-Light jets seat six to eight, cover routes up to 2,000 nautical miles, and handle New York to Miami, London to Geneva, Dubai to Riyadh comfortably.
+Light jets seat six to eight, cover routes up to 2,000 nautical miles, and handle New York to Miami, London to Geneva, and Dubai to Riyadh comfortably.
 Cabins are not stand-up height.
-Fast Private Jet specialises in this category across Europe — particularly the London–Alps and London–Riviera corridors where light jet inventory is deepest.
+Full aircraft-by-aircraft pricing detail in our dedicated light jet cost guide.

 Midsize jet — $6,500–$8,500/hr